d1vanov/quentier/INSTALL.md

 ## Dependencies

 Quentier itself depends on just a few Qt modules:
- * For Qt4: QtCore, QtGui
- * For Qt5: Qt5Core, Qt5Gui, Qt5Widgets, Qt5LinguistTools
+ * Qt5Core, Qt5Gui, Qt5Widgets, Qt5LinguistTools

 However, Quentier also depends on several libraries some of which have their own requirements for Qt modules.
 Here are the libraries Quentier depends on:
  * [libquentier](http://github.com/d1vanov/libquentier)
  * [QEverCloud](https://github.com/d1vanov/QEverCloud)
  * Boost program options (>= 1.38)
- * For Qt4 buidls only: [qt4-mimetypes](https://github.com/d1vanov/qt4-mimetypes)
  * Optional although recommended dependency: [Google breakpad](https://chromium.googlesource.com/breakpad/breakpad)

 Although it is theoretically possible to use different Qt versions to build Quentier and its dependencies, it is highly